LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 * LumoSQL will ensure that new code remains optional by means of modularity at compiletime and also runtime.
-By illustration of modularity, at compiletime nearly all 30 million lines of the Linux kernel can be exclude giving just 200k lines.
+By illustration of modularity, at compiletime nearly all 30 million lines of the Linux kernel can be excluded giving just 200k lines.
 Runtime modularity will be controlled through the same user interfaces as the rest of LumoSQL.

-* LumoSQL will ensure that new code can all be active at once, eg multiple backends or frontends for conversion between/upgrading from one format or protocol to another.
-This is crucial to provide continuity and supported upgrade paths for users, for example, users who want to become privacy-compliant without disrupting their end users
+* LumoSQL will ensure that new code may be active at once, eg multiple backends or frontends for conversion between/upgrading from one format or protocol to another.
+This is important to provide continuity and supported upgrade paths for users, for example, users who want to become privacy-compliant without disrupting their end users